-The revenue that Katonah Debt Advisors generates through the fees it receives for managing CLO Funds and after paying the expenses associated with its operations, including compensation of its employees, may be distributed to the Company.
-Any distributions of Katonah Debt Advisors' net income are recorded as dividends from affiliate asset manager are recorded as declared (where declaration date represents ex-dividend date) by Katonah Debt Advisors as income on our statement of operations.
-For the year ended December 31, 2011, Katonah Debt Advisors made distributions of \$1.9 million to the Company.
-Dividends are recorded as declared (where declaration date represents ex-dividend date) by Katonah Debt Advisors as income on our statement of operations.
-The declared fourth quarter dividend of \$750,000 by Katonah Debt Advisors was recorded as a dividend receivable as of December 31, 2011.
+The revenue that the Asset Manager Affiliates generate through the fees they receive for managing CLO Funds and after paying the expenses associated with their operations, including compensation of their employees, may be distributed to the Company.
+Any distributions of the Asset Manager Affiliates' net income are recorded as dividends from affiliate asset managers, and are recorded as declared (where declaration date represents ex-dividend date) by the Asset Manager Affiliates as income on our statement of operations.
+For the year ended December 31, 2012, the Asset Manager Affiliates made distributions of \$4.7 million to the Company.
+The declared fourth quarter dividend of approximately \$1.8 million by the Asset Manager Affiliates was recorded as a dividend receivable as of December 31, 2012.

-As with all other investments, Katonah Debt Advisors' fair value is periodically determined.
-The valuation is primarily based on an analysis of both a percentage of its assets under management and Katonah Debt Advisors' estimated operating income.
+As with all other investments, the Asset Manager Affiliates' fair value is determined quarterly.
+The valuation is primarily based on an analysis of both a percentage of their assets under management and the Asset Manager Affiliates' estimated operating income.
 Any change in value from period to period is recognized as unrealized gain or loss.
 See Note 2, "Significant Accounting Policies" and Note 4, "Investments" for further information relating to the Company's valuation methodology.
-For the year ended December 31, 2011 Katonah Debt Advisors had a decrease in fair value of approximately \$679,000.
+For the year ended December 31, 2012 the Asset Manager Affiliates had a decrease in unrealized appreciation of approximately \$2.4 million.

-As a separately regarded entity for tax purposes, Katonah Debt Advisors is taxed at normal corporate rates.
-For tax purposes, any distributions of taxable net income earned by Katonah Debt Advisors to the Company would generally need to be distributed to the Company's shareholders.
-Generally, such distributions of Katonah Debt Advisors' income to the Company's shareholders will be considered as qualified dividends for tax purposes.
-Katonah Debt Advisors' taxable net income will differ from GAAP net income because of deferred tax timing adjustments and permanent tax adjustments.
+As a separately regarded entity for tax purposes, the Asset Manager Affiliates are taxed at normal corporate rates.
+For tax purposes, any distributions of taxable net income earned by the Asset Manager Affiliates to the Company would generally need to be distributed to the Company's shareholders.
+Generally, such distributions of the Asset Manager Affiliates' income to the Company's shareholders will be considered as qualified dividends for tax purposes.
+The Asset Manager Affiliates' taxable net income will differ from GAAP net income because of deferred tax timing adjustments and permanent tax adjustments.
 Deferred tax timing adjustments may include differences for the recognition and timing of depreciation, bonuses to employees and stock option expense.
 Permanent differences may include adjustments, limitations or disallowances for meals and entertainment expenses, penalties, tax goodwill amortization and net operating loss carryforward.